onlyuser/NatLang/README.md

 Strategy for Eliminating Grammar Ambiguity
 ------------------------------------------

+English is a non-context-free language.
+This means the same word used in different contexts can have different meanings.
+But Yacc cannot interpret the same word differently if it is represented using the same lexer terminal.
+This results in a shift-reduce or reduce-reduce conflict.
+When this happens, it is necessary to split ambiguous terminals.

+It works as follows:

 1. Identify lexer terminal with ambiguous meaning.
 2. Identify parser rules that use the lexer terminals with ambiguous meaning, and assign to each use case a different lexer terminal ID.
 3. For each lexer terminal use case, take advantage of stateful lexing to return a different lexer terminal ID when recognizing the same lexer terminal.